Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-The types of individuals in the Moran model, along with their ancestries, can be described by means of ancestral structures embedded in the graphical representation.
-One of the classic tools for this purpose is the ancestral selection graph (ASG) introduced by \citeauthor{KroNe97} \citep{KroNe97,NeKro97}.
-Inspired by an extension of the ASG to a model of minority advantage~\citep{Ne99}, which is a special case of interactive selection, we now describe a suitable ASG for our setup (cf. Fig.~\ref{sec:mainresults:sec:mm:fig:graphrepASG}).
+Given a realisation of the untyped particle system and an initial type configuration (that is, a type assigned to each line at~$t=0$), one determines the types on the lines for all~$t>0$ via the propagation rules explained above, thus \emph{typing} the particle system.
+The distribution of the initial types and the law of the graphical elements (arrows, circles, and crosses) are independent of each other.

-A starting point for the construction is a realisation of the graphical representation of the Moran model in the time interval~$[0,t]$ for some time~$t>0$, to which we refer as the present.
-Pick an untyped sample (that is, no types have been assigned to the individuals) at present and trace back the lines of its \emph{potential influencers}; backward time will be denoted by~$r$, where $r=0$ corresponds to forward time~$t$ and $r=t$ corresponds to forward time~$0$.
-A potential influencer is an individual whose type has an influence on the type of the sampled individuals where, at this stage, we only take into account the information contained in the reproduction events, and ignore the additional information due to mutation.
-The arrows in the interacting particle system change the number of potential influencers and their respective locations.
-The ASG consists of the lines of these potential influencers, as we will now see.
+The graphical representation gives rise to the ASG via the following construction.
+Consider a realisation of the untyped interacting particle system in the interval~$[0,t]$ for some time~$t>0$, to which we refer as the present.
+We now construct a process that starts at present and runs \emph{backward} in time.
+Backward time is indicated by the variable~$r$, where $r=0$ ($r=t$) corresponds to forward time~$t$ (forward time~$0$).
+Now, pick an untyped sample at present and trace back the lines of individuals whose type may have an influence on the type of the sampled individuals where, at this stage, we only take into account the information contained in the reproduction events, and ignore the additional information due to mutation.
+The ASG consists of these lines in~$[0,t]$.
+See Fig.~\ref{sec:mainresults:sec:mm:fig:graphrepASG} for the ASG embedded into the interacting particle system.

-Assume there are currently~$n$ lines in the ASG.
-When a neutral arrow joins two lines in the current set, a \textit{coalescence event} takes place, i.\,e.\,\,the two lines merge into the single one at the tail of the arrow and the number of lines in the graph decreases by one (see Fig.~\ref{fig:neutralarrow}).
-Since neutral arrows appear at rate~$1/N$ per ordered pair of lines, coalescence events occur at rate~$n(n-1)/N$ in our ASG of size~$n$.
-When a line in the current set is hit by a neutral arrow that emanates from a line that is currently not in the graph, a \textit{relocation event} occurs; i.\,e.\,\,the ASG continues with the \emph{incoming branch} (the line at the tail of the arrow) and the number of lines in the graph does not change.
-Relocation events occur at rate~$n(N-n)/N$.